MS Air Transport Management

 Graduates are equipped with all the essential knowledge required to pursue a career in the sector.

-When applying for the Specialized Master's programme in Air Transport Management, the following degrees are highly valued:
+When applying for the Specialized Master's program in Air Transport Management, the following degrees are highly valued:

 Particular consideration will be given to candidates who have completed internships in airline companies, airports, travel agencies or aeronautical manufacturing companies.